Helm Basics

 Introduction⌗

-.
+You can deploy application in kubernetes using yaml.
 For example, deployment, service, hpa.
 The list goes on and on.

 But when you’re sharing the template, for example, with one of your friend, he/she might need to customize the service type from LoadBalancer to NodePort.